Interest Coverage Ratio: How to Calculate, Meaning

 • A company's current financial situation may be greatly revealed by a single interest coverage ratio.
 A company's position and direction, nevertheless, may be revealed by examining it over time.

-• Regular review of the Company's interest coverage ratios over the past several years is advised as it provides an indication of the company's short-term financial health and can show whether the ratio is improving, dropping, or steady.
+• Regular review of the company's interest coverage ratios over the past several years is advised, as it provides an indication of the company's short-term financial health and can show whether the ratio is improving, declining, or steady.

 • Additionally, the corporate analyst has considerable influence over whether a specific level of this ratio is accepted.
 In exchange for a higher loan interest rate, certain banks, investors, and lenders can be willing to accept a lower ratio.